 As your champions share their experiences on review sites, your company will begin to earn credibility that prospects can trust.
 With enough positive reviews, prospective customers can turn to these review sites and come to the conclusion that your solution is right for them.

 If you are providing an excellent product and exceptional service, sometimes all it takes is for you to invite your clients to share their reviews on these sites.

 Here are a few tactics you can try to acquire a review:

 - Include a link to the review site in your support emails or on the customer portal

 - Mention the review sites when support reps speak to them on the phone

-- Have you success manager directly ask for reviews from loyal customers
+- Have you Consultant directly ask for reviews from loyal customers

 Each method can help generate the reviews you are looking for, but make sure you aren’t being forceful.